WHO IS SHE?

 In 2013, her short film, 'Coalition Fangirls' - funded by The Roundhouse - became a viral hit, receiving widespread acclaim at festivals around the UK and online.

 A prolific writer, she held the BBC Radio Comedy Writers Bursary from 2020-2021, and frequently regularly contributes jokes to topical shows including Radio 4's The Now Show, The News Quiz, Hello America on Quibi, Mock The Week, The Mash Report and Have I Got News For You.
-She's currently working on her debut feature film with Ella Street Productions.
+She's currently working on her debut feature film with Ella Street Productions and was on the writing team for international animated series Badjelly, based on the book by Spike Milligan.

 Alongside screenwriter Chris Anastasi, she was selected for the BBC Comedy Writersroom in 2020/2021, as well as BFI NETWORK x BAFTA Crew.